 Miami-Dade County promotes leadership and effective management through our result-oriented governing structure.
 Based on a strategic plan developed with significant community input, supported by departmental business plans with performance goals, we utilize evidence-based decision making in the development of our budget.
 Our organization seeks to empower all of our residents through the provision of information via our transparency website and other materials available on-line, social media, and other communications strategies.
+We set financial goals through policies adopted by the BCC intended to strengthen our financial stability.
 We conduct fair, accurate, convenient and accessible elections.
 And we support continuing educational opportunities in our libraries and other community facilities.
 Our plans for the future are informed by data, integrating information across many industrial and community sectors to ensure that our land use and building code policies create a safer environment.